MotorStorm (video game): Gameplay

-Tracks experience real-time deformation, which means each lap is different from the last; obstacles and other elements that are displaced from their original position will remain that way unless disturbed again.
-Larger vehicles can create large holes or leave ruts that can easily upset smaller, lighter vehicles, and every vehicle responds in different ways to different track environments.
-Vehicles like big rigs and mudpluggers get excellent traction in mud, whereas lighter vehicles like dirt bikes and ATVs will slip and slide.
+Tracks experience real-time deformation, which means each lap is different from the last; obstacles and other elements which are displaced from their original position will remain that way unless they are disturbed again.
+Larger vehicles can create sizeable holes or leave ruts that can easily disturb smaller, lighter vehicles, and every vehicle responds in different ways to different track environments.
+Vehicles like big rigs and mudpluggers gain excellent traction in mud, whereas lighter vehicles like dirt bikes and ATVs will slip and slide.

 Nitrous boost plays a large part in MotorStorm and is used to either catch up to opponents or pull away from them.
 Players must keep an eye on their boost meter, which shows how hot the car's engine is.
 The longer the boost is held, the hotter the engine becomes.
 If the boost is held when the engine reaches its critical temperature, it will explode.
 Since explosions resulting from the boost typically rocket the player's vehicle forward, they can be used to edge out another racer across the finish line.
 This can be very useful when behind, although this does not work all of the time if the AI opponent gains the upper hand.

 In online play, Catch-up mode can be enabled.
 This means the leader of a race has less boost than everyone else, allowing players further back in the field to "catch-up".
 If the leader changes, so does the racer with less boost.
-This makes using boost for the leader a technical task, in theory they should only use it when necessary, and relying on their individual driving skills to win them the race.
+This makes using boost for the leader a technical task.
+In theory, they should only use it when necessary, and also rely on their individual driving skills to win them the race.